Does your pooch have stiff, arthritis-ridden joints that make it hard or impossible to jump up and down on furniture?

 All of their products are designed, manufactured, and assembled in the USA.

 Lightweight & Easy Assembly

-When the stairs & ramp were delivered, I was faced with two large packages sitting on the front porch and remember thinking to myself “oh boy, bringing them inside will be my strength workout of the day“.
+When the indoor dog stairs & ramp were delivered, I had two large packages sitting on the front porch.

 Multiple Height Options Thanks To Strong Velcro

 The fact that the individual elements are attached using strong velcro.